 - The baby in the illustration appears to be smirking at the audience.

 - The ending to "The Ghost with Bloody Fingers"

 "Cool it, man!
 Get yourself a band-aid!"

 - A terrified man being pursued by a gigantic head with bloody goo pouring from its eyes, exposed bones on its face, and long, boney arms.
 When the man cannot run any further, when his exhaustion is greater than his survival instinct, he collapses to the ground, and faces the horrifying abomination, who says...

-- "The Church", where a man goes into an abandoned church to get out of a thunderstorm.
+- The film version of "The Church", where a man goes into an abandoned church to get out of a thunderstorm.
 The lightning flashes, he sees the pews full of what appear to be ghosts in white clothing, he runs out of the church...and smack into a sheep, which is what the "ghosts" were.

 - "The Cat In The Shopping Bag", where a Christmas thief gets her comeuppance.

 Mrs. Briggs: This is hers.
 It's her Christmas present!
 She wouldn't want to lose it.

 Funny / Scary Stories to Tell in the Dark

 For all its terrifying illustrations, Scary Stories to Tell in the Dark still manages to sneak in a touch of humor every now and then.